 To Enter the Dana Program:

-As applications for admission are received by the College, exceptional applicants are identified and invited to submit a separate Dana application.
+As applications for admission are received by the College, exceptional applicants are identified and invited to the Dana Scholars Program.
 Invitees typically are near the top of their high school class, score 1350 (Critical Reading and Math) or greater on the Scholastic Aptitude Test, and, equally important, exhibit distinctive creativity, versatility, and intellectual curiosity.

 In the Dana Program:

 - DNA-118/9-00 Dana Freshman Year Seminar: 1.0 course unit